Recreational hiker, novice trip report writer, nature lover.

 We grabbed a photo at the Mount Marcy plaque and then went up to the top and found the survey marker for our summit shot.
 This was our thirty-ninth high peak since we started the challenge in May of 2017.

-We spent twenty minutes up top taking video and chatting with other hikers who were on the mountain.
+We spent twenty minutes up top taking videos and chatting with other hikers who were on the mountain.
 The sun went behind some clouds for the entirety of our summit time and the wind was pretty strong up there.
 We decided we'd wait to do our next snack time until we started down the back side and even had to layer up until we got off the summit.

 The terrain coming off the back side was pretty steep with an occasional wet spot from the rain the previous night so we had to be pretty careful up top.
 Eventually, it gets a bit more moderate about ten minutes down as you can see from the next few photos.